Gratitude Is a Coaching Superpower: What the Science Says | Braintrust

 Gratitude as a Reframe, Not a Sugarcoat

+A rep misses a deadline?
+Acknowledge the effort, then address the gap.
 A manager struggles to delegate?
 Thank them for their ownership, then coach toward better balance.
+You're still giving feedback, but you're giving it from a foundation of belief, not blame.

 The Ripple Effect: Gratitude Begets Growth

 That sales manager I mentioned earlier?
 She went on to build her own gratitude practice.
-She started ending team meetings with “shout-outs,” writing quick thank-you notes, and opening her 1:1s by asking, “What’s something you’re proud of this week?”
+She started ending team meetings with shout-outs, writing quick thank-you notes, and opening her 1:1s by asking, "What's something you're proud of this week?"

 Start Here: Gratitude in Your Next Coaching Conversation

-“What’s something you’ve done recently that you’re proud of, even if no one saw it?”
+Ask them what they appreciate.
+Turn gratitude into a coaching prompt.
+"What's something you've done recently that you're proud of, even if no one saw it?"
+You'll be surprised what opens up when people feel safe enough to name their own growth.

 The Bottom Line: Gratitude Isn't Fluff.
 It's Fuel.

-In a world full of data, deadlines, and development plans, gratitude is a pause, a moment to say, “You matter.
-This matters.
-Keep going.”
+In a world full of data, deadlines, and development plans, gratitude is a pause.
+A moment to say: you matter, this matters, keep going.
+It doesn't dilute the work.
+It deepens it.

-So the next time you prepare for a performance conversation, don’t just bring your insights and your feedback.
+If you're building a culture of coaching that changes people for the better, gratitude isn't optional.
+It's the work itself.
+The next time you prepare for a performance conversation, don't just bring your insights and your feedback.
+Bring your gratitude.
+It might just be the thing they remember most.